 These four grammar books, while very popular and well-made, aren’t your only options.
-There are two more popular choices that I want to briefly mention.
-But, because we weren’t able to get our hands on a copy ourselves, we’ll just give a very brief description of them before moving on.
+There are a few more popular choices that I want to briefly mention.

 Barron’s Italian Grammar – This is a small pocketbook that is easy to carry around, but may be hard to make out the small print if your eyesight isn’t good.
 It seems to be a bit less extensive than the other options but it’s very affordable.